-Students must successfully complete the General Education Core Requirements for the Bachelor of Arts degree list on page 15-16 in this catalog.
+Students must successfully complete the General Education Core Requirements for the Bachelor of Arts degree, with the exception of the Writing Intensive and Service Learning requirements.
 Plus an additional 3 hour mathematics course above what is required for the B.A. student and an additional 4 hour science course above what is required for the B.A. student.
 Plus an additional 7 hours of elective credit.
-A maximum of 3 hours of applied music and/or PE activity may be used as part of the 64 hour requirement of the Associate of Arts degree.
+A maximum of 3 hours of applied music and/or PE activity may be used as part of the 60 hour requirement of the Associate of Arts degree.

-MANAGEMENT MAJOR CONCENTRATIONS

-See Business majors.
+MANAGEMENT MAJOR & CONCENTRATIONS See Business majors.

-MARKETING MAJOR

-See Business majors.
+MARKETING MAJOR See Business majors.